kelvin-wahome/Quotes/README.md

 This is an online platform where users can view and add favorite quotes

 website url: https://kelvin-wahome.github.io/Quotes/
+#Technologies used
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 #Setup/Installation Requirements
 As long as you have a compatible browser the document will work.